-A student may resign at any time before the final date for resigning (See the "ACADEMIC CALENDAR").
+A student may resign at any time before the final date for resigning (See the ACADEMIC CALENDAR).
 A grade of F is recorded for a student who leaves the University after this date.
-Students may resign by dropping all of their courses via COMPASS (www.LSUS.edu) and completing the resignation survey.
+Students may resign by dropping all of their courses via myLSUS (www.LSUS.edu/mylsus) and completing the resignation survey.

-No record is maintained of courses carried when a student resigns during the first 14 class days of the semester (the first 7 days of a seven week summer session).
-During the next seven weeks (the next 16 class days for a summer session), a W (withdrawal) is assigned for coursework when a student resigns.
-During the final five weeks (the final 12 class days for a summer session), no resignation is permitted, except as authorized by the student's dean in unusual circumstances.
+No record is maintained of courses carried when a student resigns during the first 14 class days of the semester (prorated for summer).
+During the next seven weeks (prorated for summer), a W (withdrawal) is assigned for coursework when a student resigns.
+During the final five weeks (prorated for a summer), no resignation is permitted, except as authorized by the student's dean in unusual circumstances.
 In such cases, a W is assigned for the coursework.
 Time allowances for the summer split-session are prorated.